 Profile: Sarah Woulfin

 Sarah Woulfin studies the relationship between education policy, leadership, and instructional reform.
 Using lenses from organizational sociology, she investigates how leaders affect teachers’ responses to school reform.
+She has studied instructional coaching across multiple state and district contexts.
+She is a co-editor of Educational Researcher.
 In her doctoral work at the University of California, Berkeley, she focused on policy implementation and institutional theory.
-She also taught educational leaders in the Leadership for Educational Equity Doctoral Program (LEEP).
-She is an associate editor for Educational Administration Quarterly (EAQ).
-She is on the Editorial Review Board for Reading Research Quarterly and reviews for AERJ, AJE, and EPAA.
-She is on the Executive Steering Committee of the Districts in Research in Reform SIG of AERA.
-From 2009-2012, Dr. Woulfin served as the program chair for AERA’s Organizational Theory Special Interest Group.
 As a former urban public school teacher and reading coach, she was dedicated to strengthening students’ reading and writing skills to promote educational equity.
 As a scholar, her commitment to raising the quality of instruction motivates her research on how policy influences—and is influenced by—administrators and teachers.